Dan-Mach/Arora/README.md

 # Arora Chess Engine
-its a chess engine that has search algorithms to generate moves and dertimine if a move is great, blunder or inaccurate
+A chess engine that has search algorithms to generate moves and dertimine if a move is great, blunder or inaccurate